 Jónsmessa is Iceland’s most famous festival to celebrate the bright summers.
 A similar tradition is recognized in the Scandinavian countries, especially Sweden and is known as Midsomer.

 The Icelandic version of it, Jónsmessa, is named after John the Baptist but this date, the 24th of June, is believed to be his birthday.
 In Iceland this night is thought to be one of the four most magical and powerful nights in Iceland but according to Icelandic folklore cows can talk and seals can turn into humans during this very night.
-Humans celebrate it in a whole different way but taking off all your clothing and rolling naked around in the dew covered grass is a tradition!
+Humans celebrate it in a whole different way but taking off all your clothing and rolling naked around in the dew-covered grass is a tradition!

 Of course, elves also play a role in the famous Jónsmessa but Icelandic folklore also mentioned that if you stop at a crossroad of four roads which all lead to four different churches elves will come and attempt to seduce you, either with gifts or food.
-These sorts of tales, of the seduction of elves, is common in Icelandic lore.
+These sorts of tales, of the seduction of elves, are common in Icelandic lore.

 The Secret Solstice is an Icelandic Music Festival held annually around this time.
 Big names like Die Antwoord, Big Sean, Bonnie Tyler, Goldlink, Stormzy, Foo Fighters, Prodigy, Rick Ross, Clean Bandit and Radiohead have played at the festival and even bigger names have been rumored to do the next one.

 It is a 4-day festival starting on Thursday and going on until Sunday night.
-You will be able to catch all the biggest acts in the musical scene in Iceland and even some world-famous ones.
+You will be able to catch all the biggest acts in the music scene in Iceland and even some world-famous ones.

 For a local, it usually isn’t but for those visiting from countries where bright nights aren’t a thing, it can be.
-Luckily the hotels in Iceland most have thick drapes and good screens in common which help keep the light out and sleeping masks are sold all around.
+Luckily the hotels in Iceland have thick drapes and good screens in common which help keep the light out and sleeping masks are sold all around.